barryclark/jekyll-now/README.md

 ## Moar!

-I've publish a much more detailed walkthrough and intro to Jekyll here: [Getting Started With Jekyll](#)
+I've published a much more detailed introduction to Jekyll and walkthrough of using Jekyll Now here: [Getting Started With Jekyll](#)

 ## Jekyll Now Features

 ✓ Fully responsive and mobile optimized theme ([Theme Demo](http://jekyllkickstart.com))
-✓ Workflow using GitHub.com to create, customize and post to your blog
+✓ Command-line free workflow—using GitHub.com to create, customize and post to your blog
-✓ Host on your free GitHub Pages user site
+✓ Free hosting on your GitHub Pages user site
-✓ Blog in markdown!
+✓ Markdown blogging
 ✓ Syntax highlighting
 ✓ Disqus commenting
 ✓ Google Analytics integration
-✓ Optional Grunt workflow for local development using SASS
+✓ Grunt SASS workflow included for local development

-✘ No setting up local development
+✘ No need to set up local development
 ✘ No installing dependancies
 ✘ No configuring plugins
 ✘ No need to spend time on theming
 ✘ No setting up hosting
 ✘ More time to code other things! ... wait that's a ✓

-## Any questions?
+## Questions?

 [Open an Issue](https://github.com/barryclark/jekyll-now/issues/new) and let's chat!

-## Get notified when I release new themes
+## New themes

 If you'd like me to let you know when I release a new theme, just [drop me your email for updates](http://getresponse.com).
 I'm currently working on a personal portfolio site Jekyll Now theme.